KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-compile/index.md

 kde-builder kcalc --no-include-dependencies
 ```

-Next, you may want to push your changes for preparing merge request.
+Next, you may want to push your changes to prepare a merge request.
 If you have a developer account, you can push your work branch to the original repo.
 If you do not have a KDE developer account, you can add your fork remote, and push changes to it.
 See [wiki page](https://community.kde.org/Infrastructure/GitLab#Submitting_a_merge_request) for more information.